itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ## How it works for Non-developers

-Non-developer update content inline without the need to understand git or the underlying files.
+Non-developers update content inline without the need to understand git or the underlying files.
 CloudCannon abstracts all of that away with a clean and easy to use interface.​

-* Inline content editing shows what the content looks like before hitting save.
+* **Inline editing shows what the content looks like before hitting save.
 This is controlled by adding `class="editable"` to any element.
-CloudCannon uses the semantics of the element to offer more or less controls.
+CloudCannon uses the semantics of the element to offer more or less controls.**
-* Front matter/metadata is updated using an intellegently generated settings panel.
-Anything from simple strings to our advanced image picker can be used by simply changing variable values or names.
-See [our documentation for more](http://docs.cloudcannon.com/editing/front-matter/).
+* **Front matter/metadata is updated using a generated settings panel.
+Anything from text to an advanced image picker can be used by simply changing variable values or names.
+See [our documentation for more](http://docs.cloudcannon.com/editing/front-matter/).**
-* Markdown files are updated in a distraction free mode allowing writers to focus.
+* Blog posts are updated in a distraction free mode allowing writers to focus.
+New blog posts are created as a draft and can be published when ready.

 <style type="text/css">.embed-container { position: relative; padding-bottom: 62.5%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>